koraykupe/holidaypirates-test/README.md

 * Error codes and memorable functions for errors / responses
 * Redirect for controllers and after successful login
 * Don't delete whole input data if there is a validation error
-* Command bus pattern for controllers
+* Command bus pattern for simpler controllers
 * Logging
 * Cache
 * Type casting for repositories